 My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

-This is for my small observations, thoughts, likes, dislikes, recommendations, blinding flashes of the obvious, and full-on shots across the bow.
+This page is for my small observations, thoughts, likes, dislikes, recommendations, blinding flashes of the obvious, and full-on shots across the bow.
 It will probably be filled with my tongue-in-cheek nonsense, unsupportable opinions, incorrect conclusions, and frivolous reflections.
 Steel Yourself!

 Here we go— Listen In!